-Established in 2013, The Policy Forum at Mills College is a student-run online journal presenting the best written work of our Public Policy undergraduate and graduate students.
+Established in 2013, The Policy Forum at Mills College is a student-run online publication presenting the best written work of our Public Policy undergraduate and graduate students.
 Our students focus on assessing public problems, developing creative solutions, and implementing policies that are efficient, equitable, ethical, and feasible.

 Agriculture & Food